Chevyself/Starbox-Commands/README.md

 #### Required and Optional

-Both arguments require an input from the user, and the provider must extend `EasyArgumentProvider` or just implement the interface given by the module: The provider will never return `null` as it may be needed as a required argument, and the `String` parameter is never null too.
+Both arguments require an input from the user, and the provider must extend `Starbox` or just implement the interface given by the module: The provider will never return `null` as it may be needed as a required argument, and the `String` parameter is never null too.

 * Bukkit: [BukkitArgumentProvider](https://github.com/Chevyself/Starbox-Commands/blob/master/bukkit/src/main/java/me/googas/commands/bukkit/providers/type/BukkitArgumentProvider.java)